Using Lambda's Managed Kubernetes#

 - Configure an Ingress to make it accessible externally.

-In the second, you'll evaluate the multiplication-solving accuracy of the DeepSeek R1 Distill Llama 70B model using vLLM:
+In the second example, you'll evaluate the multiplication-solving accuracy of the DeepSeek R1 Distill Qwen 7B model using vLLM.
+You'll:

 - Run a batch job that performs the evaluation.